javellar/task-manager/README.md

 # 📝 Task Manager

 ## **📌 Project Overview**
 This is a **command-line-based Task Manager** that allows users to efficiently **add, complete, delete, edit, and list tasks** while keeping track of priorities and due dates.
-It was built as part of a structured learning journey to **understand core software engineering principles**.
+It was built with the assistance of AI as part of a structured learning journey to **understand core software engineering principles**.

 ---